Jeremiah-Rojas/Disgruntled-Employee/README.md

 ---

-## Chronological Events

-1.

----

 ## Summary

 A disgruntled employee ran a malicious script on the machine ```rojas-mde``` before leaving the company as a result of being fired.
-The user ran a script (windows.ps1) that created a sub-script (temp.ps1) which then executed causing damage to the system and then deleted itself. _Note: This script in itself is benign and did not damage to the system._ The event was contained and no lasting damage was done.
+The user ran a script (windows.ps1) that created a sub-script (temp_script.ps1) which then executed causing damage to the system and then deleted itself. _Note: This script in itself is benign and did not damage to the system._ The event was contained and no lasting damage was done.

 ---